 The success of an e-commerce website depends on its usability, performance, security, and reliability.
 A seamless shopping experience ensures higher conversions, customer satisfaction, and repeat business.
 However, to achieve this, rigorous testing is crucial.
 Testing an e-commerce website involves various segments, each targeting a specific aspect of functionality and user experience.
+This article will explore the seven most essential types of testing for an e-commerce website and why they matter.

 1. Functional Testing